-On the very surface of it, it might not seem like there is a difference between a database and a data warehouse.
+On the surface of it, it might not seem like there is a difference between a database and a data warehouse.
 However, don’t be tempted to use those terms interchangeably.
 There is a very important distinction between them that is very relevant to anyone looking to get the most out of their analytics platform.
 A major part of the difference lies in whether the architecture that is implemented is OLTP or OLAP.
 This is effectively the core of the difference between an analytical database and an operational database.

-The Difference Between a Database and Data Warehouse
+What is the Difference Between a Database and Data Warehouse?

 A database could be described as a medium to store data, whether it be for your transactions (Online Transaction Processing or OLTP) or to support your analytics (Online Analytical Processing or OLAP).
 The key difference is in design: